emp3r0r10/Hash-Hunter/README.md

 # Hash-Hunter

-Hash-Hunter is a Python script designed for both hashing and unhashing processes.
-It offers a simple and efficient way to convert a word into its corresponding hash and, when possible, reverse a hash back into the original word using a wordlist.
+Hash-Hunter is a Python script designed for generating and cracking a wide range of hash types.
+It supports several well-known hashing algorithms and includes functionality to detect the type of a given hash.
 ## Usage

 **Hashing a Word**: